ukatech/ghost_terminal/README_EN.md

     The first character of the command where the cursor was when the tab was pressed (starting value 0)
   - `Reference2`
     The first consecutive times the user pressed tab (starting value 0)
+  - `Reference3`
+    The first character of the command in this series of tab complements where the cursor was when the tab was first pressed (starting value 0)
   - Return value
     - `X-SSTP-PassThru-Command` (optional)
       Replace the command with this content
     - `X-SSTP-PassThru-InsertIndex` (optional)
       Move the cursor to this position (or leave it unchanged if not provided)
+    - `X-SSTP-PassThru-OldInsertIndex` (optional)
+      Update the subsequent `Reference3` to this content, valid until the end of the series of tab completions (or leave it unchanged if not provided)
 - `ShioriEcho.CommandUpdate`
   Event when command is updated
   - `Reference0`